telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/bar-series/barseries.md

 ## Declaratively defined series

-You can use the definition from __Example 1__ to display an BarSeries.
+You can use the definition from __Example 1__ to display a BarSeries.

 #### __[XAML] Example 1: Declaring a BarSeries in XAML__
 {{region radchartview-series-barseries_0}}